IIM-TTIJ/MVA2023SmallObjectDetection4SpottingBirds/README.md

 # MVA2023 - Small Object Detection for Birds Challenge

-This repository includes the baseline code used in the challenge.
+This repository includes the baseline code used in our [challenge](http://www.mva-org.jp/mva2023/challenge) .
 It is built on MMDetection V2.24.1 (released on Apr 30, 2022, source code is downloaded from [here](https://github.com/open-mmlab/mmdetection/releases/tag/v2.24.1).
 For the latest version of [MMDetection](https://github.com/open-mmlab/mmdetection),